Japan Coast Guard orders two MQ-9B SeaGuardians

 The two new aircraft will arrive in 2025, says GA-ASI.
 The JCG is familiar with the aircraft, as it has had a contractor-operated agreement for two examples since April 2022.

-In addition to search and rescue work, the aircraft are tasked with observing shipping traffic around Japan.
+In addition to search and rescue missions, the aircraft are tasked with observing shipping traffic around Japan.

-GA-ASI has said that the SeaGuardian incorporates a range of sensors, including a surface-search radar with an inverse synthetic aperture radar imaging mode, an Automatic Identification System receiver allowing it to identify ships, and a high-definition, full-motion video sensor with optical and infrared cameras.
+The SeaGuardian incorporates a range of sensors, including a surface-search radar with an inverse synthetic aperture radar imaging mode, an automatic identification system receiver allowing it to identify ships, and a high-definition, full-motion video sensor with optical and infrared cameras.